6–7 years old: Gross motor skill development

 As kids grow, their movements become more agile.
 Follow your child’s gross motor skill development from age 6 to 7.

-Gross motor skills: 6–7 years old
+Gross motor skill development: 6 to 7 years old

 At this age:

 Remember that not all children develop the same skills at the same speed.
 The material on this website is for general information purposes only.
+In addition, the milestone ages given may vary from source to source.
 If you’re concerned about your child’s development, speak with a doctor.

 • They can ride a bicycle without training wheels over a short distance.